 What is Accrued Income?

-Accrued income is income that a company will recognize and record in its journal entries when it has been earned, even though cash has not been received.
-There are times when a company will record a sales revenue even though they have not necessarily received cash from the customer for the service performed or goods sold.
+Accrued income is income that a company will recognize and record in its journal entries when it has been earned – but before cash payment hast been received.
+There are times when a company will record a sales revenue even though they have not received cash from the customer for the service performed or goods sold.

 How to Record Accrued Income?

-Importance of Accrued Income
+Importance of Deferred Income

 A perfect example of where things can go wrong is when companies do not differentiate between earned and unearned revenue and keep putting accrued revenue into the revenue account.
 When this lack of differentiating occurs, it leads to an overstatement of both revenue and net income.
 Thus, the financial statements are all affected.

-Therefore, understanding the concept of accrued income and accrual basis accounting is key to avoiding errors made in the financial statements.
+Therefore, understanding the concept of accrued income and accrual basis accounting is key to avoiding errors in the financial statements.